RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Experimental Results and Discussions

 \subsection{Experimental Settings}

 In this section, we evaluate the effectiveness and superiority of RALLY on DS-CEFC tasks in MPE\cite{lowe2017multi} and a fully distributed, high-fidelity SITL\cite{DangNguyen2019VisionBasedSF} simulation built on Gazebo–ROS–PX4.
-Notably, each simulation runs for $1,000$ steps, wherein every $50$ steps, UAVs select their target regions according to $\pi_H$.
+Concretely, each simulation runs for $1,000$ steps, wherein every $50$ steps, UAVs select their target regions according to $\pi_H$.
 The set of possible targets is $\mathcal{G}_a=\{(p_{x},p_{y})|p_{x},p_{y}\in \{-8, 0, 8\} \}$ with both coordinates initialized uniformly in $[-8, 8]$ m and re-sampled when a region's urgency reaches zero.
 The urgency level $\kappa_\text{tr}^{t}$ is initialized as $1$.
-Whenever there exist a formation of UAV covering the region $\text{tr}\in \mathcal{T}$, $\kappa_\text{tr}^{t}$ will decrease linearly with a scale $\omega_d$ until zero; otherwise, it remains unchanged.
+Whenever there exists a formation of UAVs covering the region $\text{tr}\in \mathcal{T}$, $\kappa_\text{tr}^{t}$ will decrease linearly with a scale $\omega_d$ until zero; otherwise, it remains unchanged.
+The pursuer's speed is set to be twice that of the evader to ensure it has the necessary mobility to chase down and capture the evaders effectively.
 Other key environment and mission parameters are listed in Table \ref{tab:para_env}.

 For RALLY, the RMIX network is implemented as a two-layer MLP with a hidden layer size of $16$.
 During training, we use a batch size of $256$, and update the target network with soft updates at a rate of $0.01$.
 For the capacity-migration-augmentation strategy, we create $L=50$ manually labeled examples to serve as the few-shot corpus.
 Given the inference latency, we set the few-shot sample count to $\rho=1$.
 During the API-driven data collection, the GPT-4o model is leveraged to provide high-quality inferences.
 After simulation and filtering, we accumulate $|\mathcal{B}_\text{fil}|=8,231$ samples for fine-tuning the local model Qwen2.5-7B.
 The adversary uses a PPO policy\cite{PPO} with the same network structure as $\pi_M$, learning to chase the nearest cluster of at least three agents while avoiding obstacles.